 - We can set you up to do some of your accounts yourself on paper schedules or spreadsheets.
 Our tailor-made solution will take a minimal amount of your time through the year, but will give you regular data to help you run and grow your business; It will also reduce the fees we charge you for future returns – as a lot of the preparation work will have been completed.

-- We can set you up and train you on easy-to-use cloud accounting software, such as FreeAgent.
+- We can set you up and train you on easy-to-use cloud accounting software, such as FreeAgent or Xero.
 Having a new system to your books can seem daunting – but it can also revolutionise the way you run your business, giving you live up-to-date data and drastically reducing the time it takes to do paperwork.
 Situated on the cloud, it is also a safe and secure way to keep your data – which will be completely protected if anything was to happen to your PC in the office.
-We can obtain reduced price licences, and set you up with a monthly Direct Debit plan to spread our costs across the year.
-See our FreeAgent section for more details.
+We can obtain licences, and set you up with a monthly Direct Debit plan to spread our costs across the year.
+See our FreeAgent or Xero sections for more details.

 If you are self employed but purely work for others as a sub-contractor, your returns are usually simpler, but you can still offset many of your expenses to reduce your tax bill.
 We can pull together your records, and do your Self Assessment Return, filing it online for you as your agent.